Embedded Fields — Quickstart

 app.use(express.json());

-const SECRET = process.env.VONPAY_SECRET_KEY; // vp_sk_test_*
+const SECRET = process.env.VON_PAY_SECRET_KEY; // vp_sk_test_*

 const API = process.env.VONPAY_API_BASE ?? "https://checkout.vonpay.com";